Code-Institute-Submissions/melody-market/README.md

 * On a registration page
 *Known bug*
 Try to input all the required details and click on the register button and verify that an error message appears. *(User is registered and that can be checked on the admin page.
 This is possibly due to restrictions from Gmail as when run locally verification email appears in the console.)*

+- Due to this issue, testing user name and password is provided for the assessors.
+Username: Tester | Password: Testing12345 *(This is a regular user level of access and there is no possibility of modifying the content other than on Bulleting Board page)*

 ![alt text](https://melody-market.s3-eu-west-1.amazonaws.com/media/image5.JPG)